August 10, 2008

 1991-1995 Arcobel Graphics - Imagine 1: Worlds First single chip GPGPU stream processor

-As founder and technical director of Arcobel Graphics I was responsible
+At Arcobel Graphics I was responsible

 for the design of the Imagine 1 graphics and Image processor.